PG1003/bitmap/README.md

 * Additional color module providing the following features;
   * colorspace conversions back and forth between RGB and the HSV, HSL and Lab colorspaces.
   * color comparison with Delta E76 and Delta E94.
-  * color quantization using median cut.
+  * color quantization using median cut in the RGB colorspace.

 See the [reference](/reference.md) for the complete overview of the API.